SE-Projekt-LED-Detection/LED-Detection/docs/source/entities/BSP.rst

 Test coverage
 """""""""""""

 The BSP has a blackbox test which runs a detection of LEDs on a Raspberry Pi.
-As this yields not precise tests more unit tests a possible but currently not planed.
+The other modules have unit tests as far as possible.
+There are no UI tests for the BDG as the unit tests already cover the logic.

 Example
 """"""""""""""""""